 The primary ingredient for cross-site scripting attacks is outdated software — including content management system core files, plug-ins, and themes.
 Input fields are often overlooked as well because many small businesses don’t have in-house security personnel to ensure the right level of security is factored in when building out these fields.

 Cybercriminals have caught on that small businesses are more vulnerable, and it’s estimated that 43% of cyberattacks now affect small businesses.
-What’s more, 64% of those attacks come through web applications like cross-site scripting vulnerabilities.
-To prevent your business from becoming the next victim, rely on the following four cross-site scripting prevention techniques.
+To prevent your business from becoming the next victim, use the following four cross-site scripting prevention techniques.

-1. Keep software updated.
-Cybercriminals and developers are in a constant arms race, with the former hunting tirelessly for vulnerabilities and the latter working to patch them.
+Cybercriminals and developers are in a constant arms race, with the former hunting tirelessly for site security vulnerabilities and the latter working to patch them.
 If you aren’t judicious about updating software or applications, you give cybercriminals the chance to take advantage of any known vulnerabilities.

 It’s best to review your systems and web applications regularly to ensure they’re updated.
 Also, your business should remove applications you don’t need as an added security measure.
 Reviewing all others every few months will help ensure your applications don’t have vulnerabilities that attackers can exploit.

-2. Sanitize input fields.
 Input fields are a common gateway for cross-site scripting attacks.
-Sanitizing an input field — or validating that the data is in the proper form — ensures that only expected content can be submitted by your visitors.
-Predefining what a user can input (e.g., only allowing your fields to accept numbers, hyphens, and parentheses for a phone number) helps prevent a cross-site scripting attack on your site.
+Sanitizing an input field — or validating that the data is in the proper form — ensures that only expected content can be submitted by your visitors and not any malicious scripts.
+Predefining what a user can input (e.g., only allowing your fields to accept numbers, hyphens, and parentheses for a phone number, and not any special characters) helps prevent an attack on your site.
 To protect your site visitors, all input fields should be sanitized regularly.

-4. Use a web application firewall.
-As cyberattacks become more advanced and prevalent, a good best practice is to use a WAF that can filter bad bots and other malicious threats away from your website.
-Think of a WAF as the gatekeeper to your website, preventing cross-site scripting attacks before they’re executed.
+As cyberattacks become more advanced and prevalent, a good best practice is to use a WAF that can filter bad bots and other malicious content away from your website.
+Think of a WAF as the gatekeeper to your website, preventing attacks before they’re executed.
 When shopping for a WAF, look for a provider that protects against the latest and the most common types of attacks.

-With cyberattacks on the rise, a few steps toward cross-site scripting prevention go a long way.
+With cyberattacks on the rise, a few steps toward XSS prevention go a long way.
 By taking the above measures to shore up your defenses, you’re demonstrating a commitment to company and customer data that will produce big benefits in the long run.

 Monique Becenti is a product and channel marketing specialist at SiteLock, a cloud-based website security provider currently protecting more than 12 million websites globally.
 Monique is passionate about improving the customer experience for all.
 SiteLock’s combination of dedicated research and developmental efforts, aggressive product road maps, and access to a massive global data set make the company a leading innovator in web security.